SiyaoIsHiding/risc-v-gmp-gcd/README.md

   } while (0)
 ```

-Although I cannot understand it, I can see the corresponding logic in the automatically compiled assembly file.
+Although I cannot fully understand it, I can see the corresponding logic in the automatically compiled assembly file.

 That's all of my current progress.
 If you can provide some guidance on the implementation of counting the trailing zeros, I am more than willing to optimize it further.